CiscoDevNet/clus2017_iosxe_demo_booth/demo_portal/static/demo_streaming_telemtry_steps.md

 # Demo: Streaming Telemetry

 This demo shows how to stream telemetry off a Catalyst 9300.
 Data is pushed off the network element in a structured format that can easily be integrated with other tools.
 In this case we will use [Kafka](https://kafka.apache.org/) and an [ELK stack](https://www.elastic.co/products) (Elasticsearch, Logstash, and Kibana) to visualize the data streaming off the device.
+Requires IOS XE 16.6.1

 ## Demo Steps